 Currently, the world’s daily data output reaches about 2.5 quintillion bytes—with the U.S. accounting for 2,657,700 gigabytes every minute.

-Not only is an unfathomably large amount of data produced and consumed every day, but the percentage of digital data usage is continuously on the rise.
+In just 60 seconds, there are 3,607,080 Google searches, 456,000 tweets sent, and Amazon rakes in $258,751.90 in sales, however not only is an unfathomably large amount of data produced and consumed every day, the percentage of digital data usage is continuously on the rise as well.

-And because data is critical to a business’ success, data loss can lead to enormous consequences, such as operational shut downs and huge losses in revenue.
+Considering how critical data is to a business’s success, data loss can also lead to much more significant consequences such as operational shut downs and huge losses in revenue.